ReaverAUTh/espx2/README.md

 ```

 ## **2. RPI Execution**
 If you wish to test the implementation on your RaspberryPi, you need to have a cross-compiler installed and an active ssh connection.
-Then execute the following commands:
+Then execute the following commands (assuming the only user is *root*):

 ```
 make clean